barryhood/resources/_REACT.md

 To render components use the component keyword and pass the component import, e.g.

 ```
-import Posts from ‘./Posts’;
+import Posts from './Posts';
 // … then inside render method
 <Route path=”/posts” component={Posts};
 ```

 Links will work natively with Route, but will cause the app to reload when clicked.
-To prevent this, replace standard <a href> links with Route’s <Link> and pass a “to” property.
+To prevent this, replace standard `<a href>` links with Route's `<Link>` and pass a “to” property.
 This can be a string or an object with some additional props such as hash, querystring, e.g.

 ```
 <Link to=”/”>Home</Link>
 <Link to={{
-  pathname: ‘/new-post’,
+  pathname: '/new-post',
-  hash: ‘#submit’,
+  hash: '#submit',
-  search: ‘?q=a’
+  search: ‘?q=a'
 }}>New post</Link>

 ```

 These parameters get passed to the component rendered by the appropriate route as props that can be referenced within the component (e.g. matching the hash or search and triggering some specific behaviour such as scrolling to/displaying a particular element).

-To pass these down to children of the rendered component, either explicitly pass them on as props, or alternatively wrap the component using the Route’s higher order component withRouter, e.g. using our post component from above:
+To pass these down to children of the rendered component, either explicitly pass them on as props, or alternatively wrap the component using the Route's higher order component withRouter, e.g. using our post component from above:

 `export default withRouter(post);`

 This makes the component “Route-aware” and will pass down Router related props.

-Instead of <Link/> we can use <Navlink/> which contains some additional props such as a “.active” (by default, can be overriden via the activeClassName prop) class appended to the active route link for styling.
+Instead of `<Link/>` we can use `<Navlink/>` which contains some additional props such as a “.active” (by default, can be overriden via the activeClassName prop) class appended to the active route link for styling.

 Route path parameters can be passed using a colon separator: